Brazil's Bolsonaro says Petrobras privatization would be 'ideal' as fuel prices rise | Headlines

 Brazil's Bolsonaro says Petrobras privatization would be 'ideal' as fuel prices rise

-Brazilian President Jair Bolsonaro said on Monday that dealing with high fuel prices in the country is his top priority right now, adding that he sees the privatization of state-run oil company Petrobras as an "ideal" move.
+Brazilian President Jair Bolsonaro said on Monday that dealing with high fuel prices is his top priority and he sees privatization of the state-run oil company Petrobras as the "ideal" move.

 - Country: